Independent Contractor vs Employee: Differences Explained

 • Employees: usually have benefits (health insurance, PTO), long-term ongoing work, and are tied closely to your business.

 • Contractors: usually have a contract for specific projects, don’t get benefits, and their work is less tied to your core operations.
+Understanding the workers relationship helps determine if the connection reflects long-term employment or short-term contractual engagement.

 What happens if you misclassify an employee as a contractor?[toc=Misclassification Risks]